PROJECT OVERVIEW

 Nationally, 93% of listed building consent applications were approved during the second quarter of 2022[i].
 Despite this, there is a widely circulating perception that listed building consent will be refused.
 In a recent survey by DESNZ, whilst there was support for the consent process to protect our heritage, 75% of respondents felt that it was a barrier to retrofit.
 We aim to counteract this perception through sharing the positive stories of Listed Building Champions and through our easily accessible videos and materials.

-Working with Bath & North East Somerset Council’s Empty Property Service , we can offer energy and conservation advice on how to bring listed buildings back into use.
+• Working with Bath & North East Somerset Council’s Empty Property Service, we can offer energy and conservation advice on how to bring listed buildings back into use.
 If you are the owner of a property that has been empty for six months and over, Bath & North East Somerset Council offers financial incentives and practical support, details can be found here or by contacting the Empty Property Officer directly: empty_properties@bathnes.gov.uk and 01225 396411.

-‘Retrofit Coordinator’ is a new role in the built environment sector – a qualified professional who can commission and manage retrofit projects.
+• ‘Retrofit Coordinator’ is a new role in the built environment sector – a qualified professional who can commission and manage retrofit projects.
 After an energy survey, homeowners often need further support.
 Through Green Heritage Homes, BWCE can offer support to a limited number of households for example with developing a brief for works and getting quotes from trusted installers or heritage consultants.
-Please email us for more information: info@bwce.coop
+Please email us for more information: home.energy@bwce.coop.

-Bath Preservation Trust (BPT) campaigns for and promotes the conservation, sustainable enhancement and celebration of the unique and historic City of Bath as a World Heritage Site.
+• Bath Preservation Trust (BPT) campaigns for and promotes the conservation, sustainable enhancement and celebration of the unique and historic City of Bath as a World Heritage Site.
 BPT has long been a champion for historic retrofit and through Green Heritage Homes, is offering free energy advice for its members who own listed buildings, testing the potential for heritage groups to reach different audiences.

 Spotlight Sessions are small group sessions with a short presentation from a Conservation Officer and energy expert, followed by the opportunity to ask questions where homeowners can get advice on their own homes.
-Please see our Events page for upcoming events, Upcoming events can be found here

-As we add more renewable energy to the grid, the carbon emissions from operating our buildings reduces, and choosing retrofit measures with low embodied carbon becomes proportionally more important for tackling the climate crisis.
+• As we add more renewable energy to the grid, the carbon emissions from operating our buildings reduces, and choosing retrofit measures with low embodied carbon becomes proportionally more important for tackling the climate crisis.

 It’s great to be able to help people make their beautiful, listed buildings more efficient” .